-Mostly known as the hand stand, this pose is one of the most advance stages of yoga that requires your balance, strength and most importantly focus.
-Definitely its not an easy posture to execute but doing one would strengthen and whole body.
+Mostly known as the handstand, this pose is one of the most advanced stages of yoga that requires balance, strength, and, most importantly, focus.
+Definitely, it’s not an easy posture to execute but doing one would strengthen and whole body.

-- Strengthens the shoulders, arms, wrist and upper part of body in general
+- Strengthens the shoulders, arms, wrist, and upper part of the body in general

-- Stretches the belly and also reduces belly fat
+- It stretches the belly and also reduces belly fat

 - Improves sense of balance

-- Calms the brain and helps relieve stress and mental fatigue
+- It calms the brain and helps relieve stress and mental fatigue

 How Does Yoga For Strength Works?

-Yoga poses could range from mild movements of the body to intensive balances and all these practices surely engage your core muscles.
-The main purpose of yoga is not to give you a visible set of abs but a strength that is much deeper.
+Yoga poses could range from mild movements of the body to intensive balances, and all these practices surely engage your core muscles.
+The main purpose of yoga is not to give you a visible set of abs but a much deeper strengthen.